acao22/loopify/docs/README.md

 **Team Members:** James Baker, Grace Thanglerdsumpan, Angie Cao, Jasper Zhu, Namita Sajai, Avi Upadhyaula

 **Description:**
 Loopify is a music discovery platform that uses crowdsourcing to categorize songs into specific vibes.
-Users create theme-based playlist names, such as “road trip anthems” or “late-night thoughts,” and can vote on whether assigned songs fit the vibe.
+Users create theme-based playlist names, such as "road trip anthems" or "late-night thoughts," and can vote on whether assigned songs fit the vibe.
 This platform allows users to collaboratively define playlist moods, making music discovery more community-driven and accurate.

 ---